neyaznafiz/system-disk-info-collector/README.md

 ## System Disk Information Collector
-A package for collect information about disk drive means SSD/HDD etc.
+A package for collect information about disk drive means SSD/HDD etc of a windows operating system.

-You can collect disk information from any device with just a function call. you will be able to collect the `disk name`, `disk model`, `disk size` and `disk serial number` information with this package.
+You can collect disk information from any device with just a function call. you will be able to collect the `disk name`, `disk model`, `disk size` and `disk serial number` information of a windows system with this package.

 **Install Package**
 ```